rescue me

 Hoke Payne

 HOKE PAYNE, AN ATLANTA-BASED DANCER AND CHOREOGRAPHER, HAS BEEN WORKING IN THE COMMUNITY FOR FOUR YEARS.
 AT KENNESAW STATE UNIVERSITY, HE STUDIED WITH LISA K. LOCK AND IVAN PULINKALA, EARNING A BACHELOR OF ARTS IN DANCE IN 2020.
 HE PERFORMED WITH THE TALLAHASSEE BALLET UNTIL 2022 AND CONTINUES TO WORK ON AND CREATE HIS OWN INDEPENDENT PROJECTS.
-HE IS IN HIS FIRST SEASON WITH KIT MODUS WHERE HE HAS PERFORMED THE WORK OF JILLIAN MITCHELL AND MARCO PALOMINO.
+HE IS IN HIS third SEASON WITH KIT MODUS WHERE HE HAS PERFORMED THE WORK OF christian denice, noelle kayser, JILLIAN MITCHELL AND MARCO PALOMINO.

 Abby Schulze